 What about all the other practitioners?

 But what about all the other clinics up and down the country offering cosmetic tweakments?
-I guess it is easier for the NHS to focus its worries on Superdrug, as a well-known high-street concern (even if it only has one cosmetic clinic so far) than to attempt to tackle the hundreds of private clinics where Botox is used.
+I guess it is easier for the NHS to focus its worries on Superdrug, as a well-known high-street concern (even if it only has one cosmetic clinic so far) than to attempt to tackle the hundreds of private clinics where toxins is used.
 Many of these clinics are already introducing psychological evaluation of their patients, off their own initiative.

 What’s really needed?
 Government regulation!